-4 Procedures
+Procedures 4

-(a) Category of Response
+Category of Response (a)

 The Aerodrome Emergency Plan has five categories for response:

 - Local Standby

 - Full Emergency.

 - On Aerodrome Emergency.

 - Near Aerodrome Emergency.

 - Other categories: collision, immobilized aircraft, vehicle accident, spillage.

 Emergencies or accidents involving aircraft over 1.5 kilometres from the Takaka Aerodrome are outside the scope of this emergency plan and depending on the incident are dealt with by the airline/organisation and such organisations as search and rescue.
 See Appendix 6 for a map of the scope.